the start of time and sleep:

 "i think we were mostly awake, as we are awake most of the time, right? but i think it could have been somewhere in the middle, when we are wide awake nowadays, that's an extreme position, and likewise, when we're deeply asleep, that's another extreme position, we were born somewhere in between."

 "it's just i can't remember what happened even a few minutes ago sometimes or what i was thinking, let alone what happened at the start of time!"

 "no, some things can change in an instant, sometimes there is no gradual in between. maybe change is discrete, not continuous."

 "what do you really think? was there a start of time?"

 "i do think, yes, there was a start of time. anyway, it's easier to think about."

 "the realness of progress does suggest to me there was a start of time, i guess. do you think the truth is easier to think about? how awake do you think you were born?"

-"i guess fairly awake but more like in a dream. you know, maybe the wide awake stable world of matter is something that came later. i mean, maybe it's not original."
+"i guess fairly awake but more like in a dream. you know, maybe the wide awake stable world is something that came later. i mean, maybe it's not original."